GB: Asian Pine Hawkmoth

 Hyloicus pinastri arestus Jordan, 1931, Novit. zool.
 36: 244--245.Type locality: Amurland and Ussuri [Russian Far East].

 (Taxonomic note.
-S. morio is now recognized as a species distinct from S. pinastri, with three subspecies.
+Sphinx morio is now recognized as a species distinct from Sphinx pinastri Linnaeus, 1758, with three subspecies.
 Subsp. morio inhabits only central and northern Honshu, Japan (Owada & Kogi, 1992); subsp. inouei (Owada & Kogi, 1992) inhabits only northern Hokkaido, Japan (Owada & Kogi, 1992); subsp. arestus (Jordan, 1931) occurs from Korea, north-eastern China and the Russian Far East across southern Siberia and Mongolia to the Altai (Owada & Kogi, 1992).

 Holarctic; eastern Palaearctic region.
 Pleistocene refuge: Monocentric -- Manchurian.

 Wingspan: 60--80mm.
-Very similar to Sphinx pinastri pinastri in external appearence, although many individuals are tinged with reddish-brown.
+Very similar to Sphinx pinastri in external appearence, although many individuals are tinged with reddish-brown.
+However, the proboscis is only half as long as it is in Sphinx pinastri (less than 1 cm vs. more than 2 cm in the latter).

 A species of cool larch (Larix) and pine (Pinus) forests.

-According to Litvinchuk (1986), S. morio mates only during the morning.
-This differs from the behaviour of S. pinastri and, if confirmed by further studies, may explain how these two species remain reproductively isolated.
-A similar mechanism keeps H. euphorbiae and H. tithymali isolated.
+According to Litvinchuk (1986), Sphinx morio mates only during the morning.
+This differs from the behaviour of Sphinx pinastri and, if confirmed by further studies, may explain how these two species remain reproductively isolated.
+A similar mechanism keeps Hyles euphorbiae (Linnaeus, 1758) and Hyles tithymali (Boisduval, 1834) isolated.
 Owada & Kogi (1992) were of the opinion that subsp. morio flies at daybreak in Japan.

 Usually univoltine; mid June to late July.
 Occasionally, there is a partial second generation in August.